-Have you ever had a managed pay-per-click campaign that didn’t work?
+You’ve probably managed a pay-per-click campaign that didn’t work.

-But what if you could measure all the micro conversions that lead up to your actual conversion?
+You can measure all the micro conversions that lead up to your big conversion (the macro conversion).

 - Time on site